Parent, Family, and Community Involvement Plan

 - The Title I Office staff supports collaboration with parents and the community as participants in school governance and as active partners in forwarding the school system’s goals and philosophy.

-- The Title I Office staff works with the schools to ensure that parents participate in an annual survey (in person, by phone, or in writing) to gain input on the content and effectiveness of the Title I Plan.
+- The Title I staff work with the schools to ensure that parents participate in an annual survey (in person, by phone, or in writing) to gain input on the content and effectiveness of the Title I Plan.

 The Role of the Title I Office

-- The Title I Office staff monitors family outreach activities such as the Read With Me program, Family Reading Nights, Family Mathematics Nights, and Family Technology Nights, on a regular basis.
+- The Title I Office staff monitor family outreach activities such as the Read With Me program, Family Reading Nights, Family Mathematics Nights, and Family Technology Nights, on a regular basis.

-- Through professional learning with administrators and teachers, the Title I Office staff works with each school to recruit and identify parents to participate on school-level decision making teams.
+- Through professional learning with administrators and teachers, the Title I Office staff work with each school to recruit and identify parents to participate on school-level decision making teams.

-- The Title I Office develops presentations that Title I schools can modify and use to explain the Title I Program to families and community members.
+- The Title I Office develop presentations that Title I schools can modify and use to explain the Title I Program to families and community members.

-- The Title I Office distributes resources and informational materials to parents that help to explain topics such as grade level academic achievement, including What Your Child Will Learn, Title I information, and state and local assessments.
+- The Title I Office distributes resources and informational materials to parents that help to explain topics such as grade level academic achievement, Title I information, and state and local assessments.
 These resources are sent home with students, distributed to parents at family nights, and are available at each school throughout the year.

 - The school system website (www.hcpss.org) and television channel (Comcast 95/Verizon 42), Facebook and Twitter, provide information on curriculum and strategies that parents can use to support learning at home in English, Spanish, and other languages.

-- The Title I Office collaborates with the school system’s Office of Public Information to establish and maintain systemic, two-way communication with parents, families, and the community with newsletters, telephone calls, orientation programs, access to school staff, parent teacher conferences, student progress reports, summer school opportunities, celebrations of student achievement, and electronic communications through various methods, media, resources, and languages.
+- The Title I Office collaborates with the school system’s Division of Communications to establish and maintain systemic, two-way communication with parents, families, and the community with newsletters, telephone calls, orientation programs, access to school staff, parent teacher conferences, student progress reports, summer school opportunities, celebrations of student achievement, and electronic communications through various methods, media, resources, and languages.